 - Any group activities your child recently took part in, including the dates.

 - Questions to ask the health care professional.

 What to expect from your doctor

 Your health care professional is likely to ask you, and your child, depending on your child's age, several questions, such as:

 - Has your child been tested for COVID-19?

 - Has your child been exposed to anyone who tested positive for the COVID-19 virus?

 - Has your child been involved in any recent group activities, such as sports?

 - Who has your child been in close contact with recently?

-    Preparing for the appointment can help ensure that you have time to get all of your questions answered and learn what the next steps are and why they're important.
+Preparing for the appointment makes sure you have time to get all of your questions answered.
+It helps you learn what the next steps are and why they're important.